Essential Movement Skills for Baseball Athletes

 Looking for ways to get your athletes faster?
 Check out this simple checklist to teach acceleration.

-Coach Phil Loomis is a fitness professional and nutrition coach at Life Time Athletic in Bloomfield, MI as well as a strength and conditioning coach for the Michigan Red Sox in Birmingham, MI.
+Coach Phil Loomis is a fitness professional and nutrition coach at Life Time Athletic in Bloomfield, MI.
+He is also a strength and conditioning coach for the Michigan Red Sox in Birmingham, MI.
 He was also the head coach and CEO of Forever Fit in Troy, MI.
-He is currently certified as a Strength and Conditioning Specialist, Youth Athletic Development Specialist, Speed and Agility Specialist, Corrective Exercise Specialist, and a Precision Nutrition Certified Coach among others.
+Coach Loomis is currently certified as a Strength and Conditioning Specialist, Youth Athletic Development Specialist, and a Speed and Agility Specialist.
+In addition, he is a Corrective Exercise Specialist, and a Precision Nutrition Certified Coach among others.

-Coach Loomis played Division 1 college baseball and it was then that he developed the appreciation for the impact that off-field performance training and nutrition can have for developing athletes.
+Coach Loomis played Division 1 college baseball.
+It was then that he developed the appreciation for the impact that off-field performance training and nutrition can have for developing athletes.
 His passion for youth and sports performance lead him to start Forever Fit.
 His training experience has lead him to develop a deep appreciation for corrective exercise and long-term athletic development strategies.
-He specializes in functional anatomy and bio-mechanics as they relate to program design and corrective exercise; youth athletic development; and rotational/overhead athlete performance enhancement.
+He specializes in functional anatomy and bio-mechanics as they relate to program design.
+He is also an expert in corrective exercise; youth athletic development; and rotational/overhead athlete performance enhancement.

 Recommended Athletes Acceleration Products